goeh/grails-decorator-asciidoctor/README.md

 Or maybe render dynamic context sensitive help that are maintained in Asciidoctor format.

 The source code for this decorator is **very** simple.
 It uses the [asciidoctor-java-integration](https://github.com/asciidoctor/asciidoctorj) library.

-The plugins also adds a `asciidoctor` bean to the Spring context that you have special requirements.
+This plugin also adds an `asciidoctor` bean to the Spring context that you can use directly if have special requirements.

     class AsciidoctorDecorator {